fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Prairie causes you to work not on what you like, but on what you'd like to like.
+  Paul Graham

 He is no fool who gives up what he cannot keep to attain that which he cannot lose.
   Jim Elliott